 Research says organizations spend around 1 trillion dollars on hiring salesforces”.
 Inbound report from HubSpot says salespeople get approximately 28% of leads from doing marketing”.
 Though terms like sales and marketing are used interchangeably, these are the 2 sides of the same coin.

 Sales dominate every industry because it serves as an interface between customer needs and organizational products.
 Startups and big brands are searching for sales professionals who can find qualified leads who have the budget to buy company products or services.

 Different types of sales happen in an organization.
 These include B2B sales, B2C sales, inside sales, outside sales, agency sales, consultative sales, etc.

-Importance of Sales
+What is The Importance of Sales

-1. Sales boost conversions
+1. Sales Boost Conversions